Ateni Sioni Church

 The Ateni Sioni Church (ატენის სიონი) is an early 7th-century Georgian Orthodox church in the village of Ateni, some 10 km south of the city of Gori, Georgia.
 It stands in a setting of Ateni gorge in the Tana River valley known not only for its historical monuments, but also for its picturesque landscapes and wine.
 The name "Sioni" derives from Mount Zion at Jerusalem.
 Ateni is the tetraconch church, typical for the period.
-Its frescoes are one of the best examples of the Georgian painting.
+Its frescoes are one of the best examples of Georgian painting.

 Architecture

 Sioni is an early example of a "four-apse church with four niches" domed tetraconch (between the four apses are three-quarter cylindrical niches which are open to the central space), with entrance from the north.
 The dome tholobate rests on the three rows of tromps, transitioned to the four apses of the tetraconch.
 The lower tromp is eight-faceted, the middle sixteen- and the upper thirty-two-faceted.
 The church's cruciform interior measures 24m x 19.22m.
 Proportional space is perceived entirely, illuminated from the tholobate and apse windows.
 With restoration of the 10th century the upper parts of the church façades became faced with carved rectangular greenish-gray stones, while the lower still maintain original reddish color of the ashlar, richly decorated with ornaments and figurative reliefs.
 Position of the reliefs is, however, not well-organized, concentrated on the eastern façade, situated above the precipice and thus not easily observed.
 The restores reliefs are also more schematic.
 Original reliefs of the western façade depict deer hunting scene.
 Artist probably intentionally placed an empty ashlar to show distance of arrow flight.
 The hunter, riding a horse is dressed like rich person.
 He just shot an arrow, immediately piercing deer's neck.
-The other two deers look frightened.
+The other two deer look frightened.
 Another, shallower, relief is found on the tympanum above the northern entrance.
-Two deers are drinking from a rounded pool, and the water dynamism is depicted by circles.
+Two deer are drinking from a rounded pool, and the water dynamism is depicted by circles.
 The relief symbolizes believers drinking from the same source of faith.

 The church is not dated but is very similar in design to the Jvari Monastery at Mtskheta, which is generally held to have preceded it, and, hence, has been described by some art historians as belonging to the "Jvari-type" group of churches.
 Todosak, mentioned in an undated Armenian inscription on the southern facade as "I, Todosak, the builder of this holy church" is considered to have been an Armenian architect Todosak of the original church or its late 10th-century renovator.